Joining-galvanized steel:

 Joining-galvanized steel is normally done with one of a list of possible processes, depending on application requirements.

-The usefulness of zinc coatings for rust prevention depends on the much slower corrosion rate of zinc as compared to that of steel, and on the electrolytic protection provided by zinc because it is anodic to iron.
+The usefulness of zinc coatings for rust prevention depends on the much slower corrosion rate of zinc as compared to that of steel.

-Zinc is electrochemically more reactive than steel and therefore it oxidizes to save from rusting even bare steel spots near the coating.
+Therefore it oxidizes, saving from rusting even bare steel spots near the coating.

 Galvanizing means the application of a zinc coating on steel surfaces.

-Dipping the cleaned steel items into a bath of molten zinc (Hot Dip Galvanizing)
+Dipping the cleaned steel items into a bath of molten zinc (Hot Dip Galvanizing) is a common process.

-The coating thickness and its appearance depends on the details of the process.
-The coverage tends to appear somewhat rough and the lower edges may result thicker depending on drainage and cooling.
+The coverage tends to appear somewhat rough and the lower edges may result thicker, depending on drainage and cooling.

 Joining-galvanized steel is not difficult although it requires attention to the specific problems involved, as presented in this page.

-Relatively small parts fabricated by welding, should receive hot dip galvanizing after welding.
 In this case the galvanizing quality depends on the thoroughness of weld cleaning from residual slag and other contaminants.

 Rolled steel sheets are galvanized by a continuous electrolytic plating process.
-This process permits control of uniformity of plating as a thin layer.

 Soldering and Adhesive Joining